maryam246/Quote-Scrapy/README.md

 ### Output
 The spider will create an output.json file in the project directory, containing the scraped data in JSON format.

-### Sample output in output.json:

-json

-Copy code

-[

-    {
-      "title": "“The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.”", "author": "Albert Einstein",
-      "tag": "change, deep-thoughts, thinking, world"
-    },

-   {
-      "title": "“It is our choices, Harry, that show what we truly are, far more than our abilities.”", "author": "J.K.
-Rowling",
-      "tag": "abilities, choices"
-   },
-   ...
-]